GreyCorbel/admpwd-e-docs/articles/Guides/Operations/Admin/LAPS-Upgrade.md

 AdmPwd.E provides GPO admin templates that allow to configure and distribute solution configuration values.
 LAPS and AdmPwd.E configuration is fully compatible (LAPS GPO is subset of AdmPwd.E GPO) with the following exception: LAPS defines Password Age parameter value in days, while AdmPwd.E defines Password Age in hours.
 This means that while AdmPwd.E continues using other GPO parameters already defined for LAPS, you are required to configure Password Age GPO again for AdmPwd.E.

+*Note:* In case you are going to enable password encryption feature you have to follow steps mentioned in [Configuration of GPO](Install.md#configuration-of-GPO) chapter.

 ### Distribute client management runtime
 At this moment, you have configured all necessary settings on management infrastructure side.
 Users of solution still can use the solution - AdmPwd.E management tools fully support data stored in AD by LAPS management runtime and allow reading and resetting of passwords managed by LAPS.
 However, to use new functionalities brought by AdmPwd.E, you are required to upgrade management runtime on managed clients.
 The process is very simple: just run AdmPwd.E CSE installer on managed manchines and it will automatically upgrade existing LAPS CSE.
 AdmPwd.E supports unattended installation; for details, see [Installation of management runtime](Install.md#installation-of-management-runtime) in Install guide